dogweather/forkful/content/en/fish-shell/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions is about bundling up bits of script to do specific tasks.
-We do it because it makes code easier to read, test, and reuse — no one wants to wade through a swamp of code spaghetti.

 ## How to:
 In Fish, you write a function with `function` keyword, give it a name, and end with `end`.
 Here’s a simple one: